joedolson/my-calendar/src/readme.txt

 = 3.8.0 =

+* Feature: Add support for scheduled publication of events.
 * Feature: Add additional display settings panel for list view, so grid and list are not assumed to be the same.
 * Feature: Screen options to hide category, author, and location columns in event manager.
 * Change: Removed legacy disclosure widget for grid and mini views.